Paul Heyman: Continued association with Brock Lesnar and executive role (2014–2020)

 Paul Heyman resumed his role as the on-screen advocate for Brock Lesnar, who defeated John Cena in dominant fashion at SummerSlam to win the WWE World Heavyweight Championship.
 Heyman's promo work during this period was widely praised for amplifying Lesnar's presentation as an unstoppable force and helping reestablish him as one of WWE's top attractions.

 Heyman remained central to Lesnar's onscreen storylines throughout his title reign and subsequent feuds, including those with Seth Rollins and Roman Reigns.
 At WrestleMania 31 in 2015, Lesnar lost the championship when Rollins cashed in his Money in the Bank contract mid-match.
 Lesnar's subsequent (scripted) suspension wrote him off television,^{} but he and Heyman returned later that year for a renewed rivalry with The Undertaker.
 The two concluded their feud with Lesnar defeating Undertaker at Hell in a Cell.

 As part of WWE's 2016 brand extension, Lesnar and Heyman were drafted to Raw.
 That year, Heyman accompanied Lesnar through matches with Dean Ambrose at WrestleMania 32 and Randy Orton at SummerSlam.
 Toward the end of 2016, Lesnar entered a new rivalry with returning Goldberg.
 Despite an initial loss at Survivor Series, Lesnar later defeated Goldberg at WrestleMania 33 to capture the Universal Championship.

 Between 2017 and 2018, Heyman served as Lesnar's advocate during a 504-day reign as Universal Champion.
 In storyline, Heyman and Lesnar briefly teased a falling out in mid-2018, which was later revealed to be a deception leading into SummerSlam, where Roman Reigns ended Lesnar's title reign.
 Heyman remained part of Lesnar's presentation during his pursuit of the championship, including appearances at Hell in a Cell and Crown Jewel, where Lesnar reclaimed the vacant title following Reigns's real-life leukemia diagnosis.

 In 2019, Heyman continued his role at WrestleMania 35, where Lesnar lost the Universal Championship to Seth Rollins in the show's opening match.
 That same year, WWE appointed Heyman as Executive Director of Raw, giving him backstage responsibility for the brand's creative direction.
-Heyman was removed from the position in June 2020 and replaced by Bruce Prichard.
+Heyman was removed from the position in June 2020 and replaced by Bruce Prichard, though would continue to be involved in the creative team as an advisor.

 Heyman continued to manage Lesnar until early 2020 when Lesnar lost the WWE Championship to Drew McIntyre at WrestleMania 36.
 The match was held without a live audience due to the COVID-19 pandemic.
 Lesnar's WWE contract expired shortly thereafter, marking the end of their decade-long partnership—at least temporarily—and leading to a period of inactivity for both men.